 Track external files

-Use reference artifacts to track files saved outside the W&B system, for example in an Amazon S3 bucket, GCS bucket, Azure blob, HTTP file server, or even an NFS share.
-Log artifacts outside of a W&B Run with the W&B CLI.
+Use reference artifacts to track and use files saved outside of W&B servers, for example in CoreWeave AI Object Storage, an Amazon Simple Storage Service (Amazon S3) bucket, GCS bucket, Azure blob, HTTP file server, or NFS share.

-The following describes how to construct reference artifacts and how to best incorporate them into your workflows.
+The following describes how to construct reference artifacts.

 s3://my-bucket